weiran/watch-it-later/README.md

 ## Features

 * HD playback of YouTube and Vimeo videos saved on Instapaper
-* Archive the video in app
+* Archive videos in app

 ![Screenshots][1]